8(a) STARS II Frequently Asked Questions (FAQs)

 New task orders may be issued between August 31, 2016 and August 30, 2021.
 Order performance may go through August 30, 2024.

 Contracting officers can ensure their agencies receive 8(a) credit by conducting a task order size re-representation.
 Ordering contracting officers can conduct a task order size re-representation as a condition of new task order awards, if you think it is in your agency's best interest.
 Please contact the 8(a) STARS II team if you need assistance to conduct a task order size re-representation.
 After you have made the award, you claim socioeconomic credit by reporting contract actions in the Federal Procurement Database System (FPDS).

-No. 8(a) STARS is authorized by the Clinger-Cohen Act to provide technology solutions to the federal government only.
+No. 8(a) STARS II is authorized by the Clinger-Cohen Act to provide technology solutions to the federal government only.
 State and local governments can use IT Schedule 70 through the Cooperative Purchasing Program.